leegraham/project-artemis/readme.md

-# Project Artemis is an open source project where I hope we can pull together experts from various disciplines to develop a multi-layered security program to those in roles of power to better protect our generations greatest gifts... our children!
+# Project Artemis is an open source project where I hope we can pull together experts from various disciplines to develop a multi-layered security program to those in roles of power to better protect our generation's greatest gifts... our children!

 ## Why Artemis?